Analysing Multiscale Clusterings with Persistent Homology: Theoretical Background

-which is well-defined because both $B_k^{i+p}$ and $Z_k^i$ are subgroups of $C_k^{i+p}$ and so their intersection is a subgroup of the nominator.
-The rank of the free group $H_k^{i,p}$ is called the \textit{$p$-persistent $k$-th Betti number} of $K^i$ denoted by $\beta_k^{i,p}$.
-Following our intuition, $\beta_k^{i,p}$ can be interpreted as the number of non-bounding $k$-cycles that were born at filtration index $i$ or before and persist at least $p$ filtration indices, i.e., they are still `alive' in the complex $K^j$ for $j=i+p$.
+which is well-defined because both $B_k^{i+p}$ and $Z_k^i$ are subgroups of $C_k^{i+p}$.
+The rank of $H_k^{i,p}$ is called the \textit{$p$-persistent $k$-th Betti number} of $K^i$, denoted by $\beta_k^{i,p}$, and can be interpreted as the number of non-bounding $k$-cycles that were born at filtration index $i$ or before and persist at least $p$ filtration indices, i.e., they are still `alive' in the complex $K^{i+p}$.

-The efficient computation of persistent homology is an area of active research in computational topology and the main challenge is to track the generators of non-bounding cycles across the filtration efficiently.
-The first algorithm developed for the computation of persistent homology is based on the matrix reduction of a sparse matrix representation of the boundary operator~\cite{edelsbrunnerTopologicalPersistenceSimplification2002} and another strategy is to compute the persistent cohomology instead (which leads to the same persistence diagram) with the so called compressed annotation matrix~\cite{boissonnatCompressedAnnotationMatrix2015}.

-\paragraph{Persistence diagrams}
+\subsubsection{Persistence Diagrams}

-We then measure the `lifetime' of non-bounding circles as tracked by the persistent homology groups across the filtration.
-If a non-bounding $k$-cycle $[z]\neq 0$ emerges at filtration step $i$, i.e. $[z]\in H_k^i$, but was absent in $H_k^l$ for $l<i$, then we say that the filtration index $i$ is the \textit{birth} of the non-bounding cycle $[z]$.
-The \textit{death} $j$ is now defined as the filtration index such that the previously non-bounded $k$-cycle is turned into a $k$-boundary in $H_k^j$, i.e., $[z]=0$ in $H_k^j$.
+The PH measures the `lifetime' of non-bounding cycles across the filtration $\mathcal{F}$.
+If a non-bounding $k$-cycle $[z]\neq 0$ emerges at filtration index $i$, i.e., $[z]\in H_k^i$, but was absent in $H_k^l$ for $l<i$, then we say that the filtration index $i$ is the \textit{birth} of the non-bounding cycle $[z]$.
+The \textit{death} $j$ is now defined as the first filtration index such that the previously non-bounded $k$-cycle is turned into a $k$-boundary in $H_k^j$, i.e., $[z]=0$ in $H_k^j$.
 The lifetime of the non-bounded cycle $[z]$ is then given by $j-i$.
 If a cycle remains non-bounded throughout the filtration, its death is formally set to $\infty$.
-The set of birth and death tuples $(i,j)$ of representative non-bounding cycles (the generators of the homology groups) can now be represented as points in the extended plane $\bar{\mathbbm{R}}^2=(\mathbbm{R}\cup\{+\infty\})^2$ with a so called \textit{persistence diagram}.
-We denote the $k$-dimensional persistence diagram for the filtered simplicial complex $K$ by $\Dgm_k$ and for technical reasons, the diagonal $\Delta = \{(x,y)\in\mathbbm{R}^2: x=y\}$ is added to the persistence diagram with infinite multiplicity.

-Formally, one can compute the \textit{number of independent $k$-dimensional classes} $\mu_k^{i,j}$ that are born at filtration index $i$ and die at index $j=i+p$ as follows:
+One can compute the \textit{number of independent $k$-dimensional classes} $\mu_k^{i,j}$ that are born at filtration index $i$ and die at index $j=i+p$ as follows: